 We have seven sites (in India), including our subsidiary Shiva Cements and mines at two sites.
 Cognizant of the proximity of our operations with nature, we have initiated Biodiversity risk assessments for all sites in FY 2023-24.
 The assessment shall be carried out in two phases.

-All operations located within a 10 km radius of protected areas, migratory routes and Ramsar Wetlands sites were mapped using various tools.
-This is supported in ecosystem mapping, risk identification for each ecosystem, measuring ecosystem services and the effectiveness of existing management plans.
-The site-specific risk (impacts and dependencies) was developed as per JSW Biodiversity Technical Standard.
+• Phase I (Desktop Assessment): Gap assessment was conducted based on the datasets provided by each site such as EIA reports and site-specific reports of previous biodiversity study, and secondary data sources.
+The desk assessment was carried out for all operational sites, i.e. seven locations covering a total area of 1013.68 Ha.
+Additionally, the dependency and impact assessment were carried out for own operations and upstream and downstream activities.
+All operations located within a 10 km radius of protected areas, migratory routes, and Ramsar Wetland sites were mapped using various tools.
+This supported ecosystem mapping, risk identification for each ecosystem, measurement of ecosystem services, and evaluation of the effectiveness of existing management plans.
+Site-specific risks (including impacts and dependencies) were assessed in accordance with the JSW Biodiversity Technical Standard.
 Based on the risk and opportunity mapping, a scoring matrix was developed.
-Further, each site was scored as per the matrix to prioritise high impact locations.
-Based on the assessment, biodiversity related risks were also identified.
-Among all sites, two sites (Nandyal and Vijayanagar, cumulatively covering a total area of 323.75 Ha) were identified to be of high impact.
-Wildlife Conservation Plan/ Biodiversity Management Plan is available for both the sites.
+Each site was then scored using this matrix to prioritise high-impact locations.
+As part of the assessment, biodiversity-related risks were also identified.
+Among all sites, Nandyal and Vijayanagar sites, covering a cumulative area of 335.08 hectares, were identified as high-impact locations.
+Wildlife Conservation Plans/Biodiversity Management Plans are available for both sites, covering the entire 335.08-hectare area.
 To strengthen our efforts at these two locations, we are undertaking Phase II assessment, i.e., onsite assessment.

 • Phase II: On Site Assessment: We have initiated on-site biodiversity risk assessment at Nandyal site.
 The plant already has a Wildlife Conservation Plan as part of compliance requirements.
 Purpose of this study was to assess and document biodiversity (Flora-Fauna, habitats, terrestrial ecosystems, distribution of vegetation, Aquatic ecosystems) around the plant and plan for its conservation and development.